Aboriginer/HFS-SDE/README.md

 In the image domain, crop the data to 320x320 and perform sensitivity estimation using the [BART](https://mrirecon.github.io/bart/) toolbox.
 The Auto-Calibration Signal(ACS) region is set to 24x24.

-The sensitivity estimation workflow and code can be found in `data_prepare/generate_smaps.py`.

 ##### Sensitivity Estimation Workflow

 * `Sensitivity Estimation:` We employ the  [BART](https://mrirecon.github.io/bart/) toolbox to estimate the sensitivity maps for the raw data(h5 files downloaded [above](#Download)).
 The ACS region for this estimation is set to 24x24 pixels.